oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/Utils.md

 - This code file contains utility functions for displaying various types of data in a specific format.

 2. What external libraries or dependencies does this code use?
-- This code imports several classes from other packages within the alephium project, as well as the `RandomBytes` class from the `org.alephium.serde` package.
+- This code imports several classes from other packages within the oxygenium project, as well as the `RandomBytes` class from the `org.oxygenium.serde` package.

 3. What is the license for this code?
 - This code is released under the GNU Lesser General Public License, version 3 or later.